Lip Sing Battle

-Lip Sing Battle is an Indian musical reality competition television series produced by South Africa's Red Pepper TV which was premiered on 16 September 2017, on Star Plus and continued till 5 November 2017.
+Lip Sing Battle is an Indian musical reality competition television series produced by South Africa's Red Pepper TV which premiered on 16 September 2017, on Star Plus and continued till 5 November 2017.
 The show is based on Lip Sync Battle.
 The show was hosted by Farah Khan and Ali Asgar.

 Concept

 Popular celebrities compete against one another and perform the best lip sync of famous songs with the help of props and costumes.